MeanderingProgrammer/render-markdown.nvim/README.md

         },
     },
     anti_conceal = {
-        -- This enables hiding any added text on the line the cursor is on. enabled = true,
+        -- This enables hiding added text on the line the cursor is on. enabled = true,
         -- Modes to disable anti conceal feature. disabled_modes = false,